 Back in 1975, Clela Rorex was the newly-elected County Clerk in Boulder when she began issuing marriage licenses to same sex couples.

-At StoryCorps, Clela (R) told her friend, Sue Larson (L), that it started one day when two men came to her office door.
+At StoryCorps, Clela (right) told her friend, Sue Larson (left), that it started one day when two men came to her office door.

 On the day this story was broadcast, the Colorado Supreme Court ordered County Clerks in the state to stop issuing marriage licenses to same-sex couples.